 If your doctor has determined that you do have acute cholecystitis, he or she may also order blood tests to determine if there are any other problems.
 For example, liver function tests can be abnormal with this condition.
 Complete blood counts may show higher than normal amounts of white blood cells.

 Severe abdominal pain may need immediate treatment.
 If you are experiencing severe, unexplained abdominal pain, you should seek medical attention as soon as possible.

 It is possible for acute cholecystitis to go away on its own.
 However, your gallbladder may need to be surgically removed.
 This can be done with only a small incision in some patients.
 Other people may require conventional surgery.

 Sometimes people who need surgery are too sick to have it right away.
 They may need to have their gallbladder manually drained until surgery can be performed.

 If you have acute cholecystitis, your doctor may put you on antibiotics to prevent infection along with pain medication.
 He may also recommend a reduced fat diet when you are able to resume eating.

-You may be able to reduce your risk of developing acute cholecystitis by losing weight and eating a healthier diet.
+You may be able to reduce your risk of developing acute or chronic cholecystitis by losing weight and eating a healthier diet.
 Because it is believed that cholesterol plays a part in the formation of gallstones, it may be a good idea to avoid foods that are high in fat and cholesterol.
 A high fiber diet is typically recommended.
 Some scientists also think that drinking alcohol regularly, in moderation, and eating nuts can reduce your risk of developing gallstones.